How to watch Wimbledon 2026 | Order of play, winners & more info

 And to keep up with things on the go, you can follow online on the BBC Sport website or on the BBC Sport app for your mobile or tablet.

-This is in keeping with the normal schedule for Wimbledon, which sees the tournament start either on the last Monday of June or the first Monday in July.
+This is in keeping with one of Wimbledon’s many traditions, which is that it always starts on a Monday, with it either being the last Monday of June or the first Monday of July.

-Wimbledon 2024 will run for the standard two weeks, ending with the men’s singles final on Sunday 14th July.
+Wimbledon 2026 will run for its standard two weeks, ending with the men’s singles final on Sunday 12th July.

 Wimbledon is the peak of the grass-court season, with other events such as the Queen’s Club Championship acting as highlight events that players use to get them ready for the different challenges of lawn play.

-Running for two weeks, Wimbledon sees each round last two days to allow players at least one day of rest.
+Running for exactly 14 days, Wimbledon sees each round last two days to allow players at least one day of rest.

 The only times this may not be the case is for any delays in a game.
-For example, if a match got started later in the day and rain caused a stoppage, by which the light disappeared, they would halt play with the game set to resume the following day.
+For example, if a match got started later in the day and rain caused a stoppage, by which time the light disappeared when they went to resume, they would halt play with the game set to resume the following day.
 In this case, the player may find themself having to play on back-to-back-to-back days.

 With all that said, here is the current schedule as it (hopefully) will be played for the gentlemen’s and ladies’ singles contests: